In the media

 Tom and I talked at an SRHE Academic Practice Network Event, linked to our special issue publication in Teaching in Higher Education on the research and teaching nexus.
 Here's are the podcasts from the event, that was entitled 'Experts, knowledge and criticality in the age of alternative facts: re-examining the contribution of higher education'

-Link to PPT (event link)
+Link to PPT and podcast link

 CLARK, T. & HORDÓSY, R. 2019.
 Undergraduate experiences of the research/teaching nexus across the whole student lifecycle.
 SRHE Blog